Exploring the University

 We're a city centre university with a campus feel – you'll understand this on one of our walking tours.
 All of our buildings are close to each other making walking to lectures a breeze.

-You can start the tour from outside the union building.
+Tours depart regularly from outside the Union building between 10am–3pm.
 Our ambassadors will point out key buildings and information along the way.

 If there's something you specifically want to know about, let your tour guide know.

-Our accommodation tours are one of the most popular activities of our Applicant Experience Days.
+Our accommodation tours, running between 10am–3pm, are one of the most popular activities of our Applicant Experience Days.
 It's your chance to see where you might be living next year.

 Make your way to each halls of residence where our ambassadors will be waiting to give you a tour of a standard room and kitchen.
 You'll discover lots of useful information about each hall based on our students' experiences, including the do's and don'ts of living in halls, what to bring, and how to decorate.